View Site Map

 Redesign Description: Introductory Biology

-Elizabeth Connor is a neurobiologist in the Biology Department of the University of Massachusetts at Amherst where she is currently the Associate Chair for Education in Biology.
-She initiated the use of an active learning format in large classroom teaching in the Biology Department.
+Elizabeth Connor is a neurobiologist in the biology department of the University of Massachusetts at Amherst where she is currently the associate dean for undergraduate education and development in the College of Natural Sciences.
+She initiated the use of an active learning format in large classroom teaching in the biology department.
 She has been a Lilly Teaching Fellow, was awarded the College Outstanding Teacher Award and has been nominated for the University Distinguished Teaching Award.
-During her career, Elizabeth has served as coordinator of Introductory Biology, Research Experience for Undergraduates Programs in Neuroscience, the Beckman Scholars Program, the Junior Fellows in the Life Sciences Program, Mentoring Teaching Assistants in Life Sciences Program, Project Leader for the redesign of Introductory Biology in NCAT’s Program in Course Redesign, and Graduate Program Director for the Neuroscience and Behavior Graduate Program.
-She has also served as a mentor in the Lilly Teaching Fellows program and on the NSF review panel for Minority Postdoctoral Research Fellowships.
-Elizabeth is currently Program Director of the Howard Hughes Medical Institute Undergraduate Science Education award to the University of Massachusetts.
+During her career, Elizabeth has served as coordinator of introductory biology, research experience for undergraduates programs in neuroscience, the Beckman Scholars Program, the Junior Fellows in the Life Sciences Program, Mentoring Teaching Assistants in Life Sciences Program, project leader for the redesign of the Introductory Biology course in NCAT’s Program in Course Redesign, and graduate program director for the Neuroscience and Behavior Graduate Program.
+She has also served as a mentor in the Lilly Teaching Fellows program and on the NSF review panel for minority postdoctoral research fellowships.
+Elizabeth is currently program director of the Howard Hughes Medical Institute Undergraduate Inclusive Excellence award to the University of Massachusetts.

 Humanities